 • By placing a ureteral JJ-stent in the ureter through the urethra

 • By inserting a percutaneous nephrostomy tube into your kidney directly through the skin

 Obstructed and infected kidney: If there is renal colic together with fever, one should go to the closest urological department at once.
 Get blood, urine tests, and imaging is done to check if you have an infected, obstructed kidney.
 If you do, you need immediate decompression to relieve the pressure in the kidney.
 After the decompression, you will get antibiotics to clear the infection.

 If kidney or ureteral stone does not cause discomfort and is likely to pass spontaneously (stone smaller in size and closer to the bladder — more likely to pass, bigger the stone — lessen the chance of passing), a urologist can prescribe drugs to ease the process.
 This is called conservative treatment for kidney stones.

 Conservative stone treatment

-Urologist can prescribe drugs if stone is smaller and causing pain or discomfort to ease its expulsion.
-This therapy is called as Medical Expulsive Therapy (MET).
-If you have a very small stone, there is a 95 per cent chance of passing this stone within six weeks.
+Urologists can prescribe drugs if the stone is smaller and causing pain or discomfort to ease its expulsion.
+This therapy is called Medical Expulsive Therapy (MET).
+If you have a very small stone, there is a 95 percent chance of passing this stone within six weeks.